Tarah Brand is a Senior Associate in OJB’s Houston office.

 What has been your favorite OJB project to work on and why?

-, a mixed-use development located near Atlanta, has been my favorite OJB project that I have worked on because of the numerous spaces and types of spaces to design.
+High Street, a mixed-use development located near Atlanta, has been my favorite OJB project that I have worked on because of the numerous spaces and types of spaces to design.
 There are many different pool decks, each one having its own character.
 There is an auto court with a grand water feature staircase leading down to a plaza and on to the park.
 Being able to work through the design of each type of space or even element within the space has helped me grow as a designer and as a young professional.